(Or July, for that matter?)

-Considering that the ACT is administered in New York every April, June, September, October, and December, one might not lament the loss of yet another test date.
+Considering that the ACT is administered in New York every April, June, September, October, and December, you might not lament the loss of yet another test date.
 In practice, however, many juniors see February as an ideal time to test due to their academic and extracurricular schedules.
 So why are we New Yorkers locked into the International Test Date calendar while the rest of the United States, Canada, and even Guam get to test during the shortest month?

 Back in 1979, New York State amended its education law to mandate strict disclosure of standardized test material.
 This legislation, known as the Truth-in-Testing Law, initially required that all test-makers had to make copies of every administered test available to test takers.
 Popular tests governed by this law included not just the SAT and ACT, but also graduate admissions exams like the LSAT, MCAT, GRE, and GMAT.
 At last, testing organizations were forced to release exam questions with their correct answers.